woubuc/multiqueue/readme.md

 A simple Node.JS function queuing module with multiple queues

 ## What it does
 This module allows you to have multiple queues with functions that will be processed one at a time at a set interval.
-Each queue operates independantly from the others.
+Each queue operates independently from the others.

 ## Basic Usage
 Require the module in your code